yang-william/15400-Research-Project/Report2.md

 ## Milestones Revisions

 #### February 15th
-Determine whether the existing model is invertible.
+• Determine whether the existing model is invertible
-Start implementing Conditional Adversarial Network for light-transmitted microscope images.
+• Start implementing Conditional Adversarial Network for light-transmitted microscope images
-Retrieve the CLEM data.
+• Retrieve the CLEM data

 ## Resources Needed
 I am currently waiting for the light-transmitted microscopy images to be copied to the cluster.
 I am also waiting on Professor Murphy for more CLEM data.